 If you spend a few days in Santorini, you must get around to explore the different beaches.
 There are the black sand beaches of Perissa and the red sand beach Akrotiki, along with countless others along the coast.
-You won’t find the idyllic, white-sandy beaches that some people think of when they dream about Greece, but these beaches are stunning in their own right and are fantastic for sunbathing and swimming.
+You won’t find the idyllic, white-sandy beaches that some people think of when they dream about a vacation, but the beaches of Greece are still stunning and are fantastic for sunbathing and swimming.

 Unique Things To Do – Kissing Fish Spa Santorini